redpanjerry/EC2-Creation-Automated-by-AWS-PythonBoto3/README.md

       <img src = "images/005-enter-credentials.jpg" width = "80%" height = "80%">
       </p>

-## Step 3: Connect to your EC2 instnace by 2 different users to check if it can read/ write to volumes
+## Step 3: Connect to your EC2 instance by 2 different users to check if it can read/ write to volumes

 1. Login to your AWS account, go to **EC2**